Darkman9898/BAT-algorithm/README.md

 # BAT-algorithm

-Implementation of LQR Controller using BAT algorithm.
+Implementation of LQR Controller using BAT algorithm with MATLAB.

 # Usage Rights
 All rights reserved.
 To use this code, please contact the author at tungnguyen98ac@gmail.com for permission.
 Any use must include a citation to the relevant research paper.